PARTS AND ADVICE FOR YOUR 'OLDEN GOLDIE'

 Alway, Always, Always wear eye protection when using these.

 My mate Bill has recently found out the value of this advice, very painfully!
-Your eyes cannot be replaced, so take very good care of them!
+Your eyes cannot be replaced, so take good care of them!

 If your wire brushes look as though bits will come off, be sure that they will, because they will come off even if they don't look like it!

 When using polishing buffs, always were a mask as well as eye protection.
 Cotton bits flying off the buff are just as dangerous to your eyes as bits of wire.
 Breathing in alluminium dust is also dangerous.
 It's toxic as well as a lung irritant.

 Grinders, pedestal or bench, are one of the most useful AND dangerous tools.
 Never remove the guards.
 Wear goggles if the grinder doen't have built in eye shields (good idea even if it does!).
 Wear protective gloves.
 Keep your stones trued up and the work rest properly adjusted with the minimum of gaps.

 I'm sure that this will be viewed by many as 'teaching your grandmother to suck eggs' (whatever that means!) but it would be remiss of me to encourage you to do your own maintenance without making mention of some safety factors.

 WinGovations Copyright 2015-2020